Huda Al-Sarari

 Huda El-Sarari or Hoda El-Sarari; Hoda Al Sarari (هدى الصراري; born c.
-1978) is a human rights lawyer from Yemen who was awarded the Martin Ennals Award.
-She exposed that foreign governments were operating prisons in Yemen.
-260 people were released from unlawful imprisonment.
+1978) is a Yemeni human rights lawyer.
+She was awarded the Martin Ennals Award for exposing secret prisons operating by foreign governments in Yemen, which led to the release of 260 people from unlawful detention.

 Life

-She graduated law and then took a masters in Women's Studies at Aden University completing in 2011.

-She went to work challenging human rights abuses.
-She worked with the Yemeni Women’s Union, the Adala Foundation for Rights and Freedoms and the National Committee to Investigate Allegations of Human Rights Violations.
+Huda El-Sarari graduated with a law degree and later completed a master's in Women's Studies at Aden University in 2011.
+She later began working to challenge human rights abuses, collaborating with the Yemeni Women’s Union, the Adala Foundation for Rights and Freedoms, and the National Committee to Investigate Allegations of Human Rights Violations.

-In 2015 she contacted Amnesty International and Human Rights Watch after she found that people were being detained and mistreated in jails organised by foreigners in Yemen.
-She was in time able to supply them with details of 250 men and boys who were imprisoned.
+In 2015, Huda El-Sarari contacted Amnesty International and Human Rights Watch after discovering that people were being detained and mistreated in jails organised by foreigners in Yemen.
+She was able to provide detailed information on 250 men and boys who had been imprisoned.

-She was contacted by mothers in 2016 who wanted to know where their sons were as they had just gone missing.
-She used the Yemeni courts but no information could be produced.
-Using social media she managed to unearth the truth that there were prisons in Yemen that the judicial system was unaware of.
-In 2017 the story was revealed by the Associated Press using much of her research to substantiate the story.
+In 2016, she was contacted by mothers seeking information regarding their missing sons.
+Although she pursued the issue through the Yemeni courts, no information was produced.
+Using social media, she eventually uncovered the existence of prisons in Yemen that the judicial system was unaware of.
+In 2017, the story was revealed by the Associated Press, using much of her research to substantiate the report.

-Over 2,000 people are still missing, but she managed to form the "Union of Mothers of Abductees" and 260 prisoners were released.

-In 2019 her son, Mohsen, was shot and after a month in intensive care, died in the hospital and after this she left her country.
-She believes that many Europeans and Americans do not realise that their governments are backing the UAE which funds human rights abuses.
+While over 2,000 people remain missing, she managed to form the "Union of Mothers of Abductees" and 260 prisoners have been released.
+In 2019, her son, Mohsen, was shot; he died in the hospital after a month in intensive care, after which she left her country.
+She believes that many Europeans and Americans do not realise that their governments are backing the UAE, which funds human rights abuses.

-She was nominated for the Martin Ennals Award for Human Rights Defenders together with Sizani Ngubane, of South Africa, and Norma Librada Ledezma.
+She was nominated for the Martin Ennals Award for Human Rights Defenders together with Sizani Ngubane of South Africa and Norma Librada Ledezma.
 She became the 2020 laureate in Geneva in February 2020.